james-fry/home-assistant-mdi/README.md

 ## Usage

-- Click on the MDI icon to open the index
+- Click on the MDI icon on HA panel to open the index
-- Browse to find an appropriate icon
+- Browse to find an appropriate icon for your sensor/device/room etc
-- Click icon or name to copy the icon name (with mdi: prefix) ready to paste into config yaml etc
+- Click the icon or mdi:name to copy the icon name (with mdi: prefix) ready to paste into config yaml etc